 All mushrooms are fungi, and there are 10,000 known types of mushrooms with some yet to be identified.
 Those used for cooking, such as truffles and Portobello mushrooms, are part of many well-known dishes.
 Many of the edible mushrooms are also known and utilized for their healing properties, such as shitake and oyster mushrooms, according to University of Kentucky.

-However, some mushrooms are poisonous, and it’s important to know the difference between safe mushrooms and unsafe mushrooms.
+However, some mushrooms are poisonous, and it's important to know the difference between safe mushrooms and unsafe mushrooms.
 Any wild mushroom is potentially dangerous.
 To truly be safe, only eat mushrooms that can be purchased in a grocery store.
 In the U.S., there are about 100 known species of wild mushrooms that are poisonous to humans if eaten, and some are deadly.
 Fatalities have occurred even with known safe mushrooms, especially when eaten by small children and sick or weak adults.
-Some people are also allergic enough to safe mushrooms that they become ill, and even people who aren’t allergic can suffer from reactions to safe mushrooms if they eat too many of them.
+Some people are also allergic enough to safe mushrooms that they become ill, and even people who aren't allergic can have reactions to safe mushrooms if they eat too many of them.

 Yeasts are also part of the kingdom Fungi, and some are edible, such as yeast used in baking or alcohol fermentation.
 You're not likely to ingest other types of yeast, unless it's by great accident.
 Washing your hands often can help you avoid accidental ingestion of infectious yeast.
 Some common ailments caused by infectious yeast include athlete's foot, swimmer's ear and Candida, or yeast infection, but these aren't typically caused by ingesting the infectious yeast.